 This creamy pumpkin and sweet potato soup is warm and inviting, with the cozy spices of ground ginger, smoked paprika, and a touch of cinnamon.
-This easy pumpkin soup with sweet potato can be made ahead of time in only about 40 minutes, making it a great addition to your holiday table!
+You can make it ahead of time, in only about 40 minutes, making it a great addition to your holiday table!

-Note: this post was originally published in 2021 and updated in 2022 with new photos and improved instructions.
+Note: this post was originally published in 2021 and updated in 2025 with new photos and improved instructions.
+The recipe was also simplified to make prep even easier!

 In fall and winter, nothing beats a cozy and piping hot bowl of soup to start a meal off right.
 Besides my favorite recipes for turkey sweet potato soup and carrot pumpkin apple soup, you need to try this hearty and fortifying pumpkin and sweet potato soup!

-This rich and creamy pumpkin soup with sweet potato brings together so much autumn and winter cheer all in one bowl!
-Along with sweet potato and pumpkin, this soup features cozy and warming spices, including ground ginger, smoked paprika, cayenne (optional if you don't like spice!), and a touch of cinnamon.
+This rich and creamy sweet potato pumpkin soup brings together so much autumn and winter cheer all in one bowl.
+Along with sweet potato and pumpkin, this soup features cozy and warming spices, including ground ginger, smoked paprika, and a touch of cinnamon.

 This soup uses canned pumpkin purée, making it super easy to make in only about 40 minutes.
 And, you can easily make this soup a few days ahead of time, saving you precious prep time if you are serving this for the holidays.